 Small-sided soccer games (SSSG) are a specific exercise regime with two small teams playing against each other on a relatively small pitch.
 There is evidence from original research that SSSG exposure provides performance and health benefits for untrained adults.

-- Irrespective of age or sex, these health benefits from SSSGs were observed in both, untrained individuals and clinical populations.
+Irrespective of age or sex, these health benefits were observed in both, untrained individuals and clinical populations.